hertzmann/hertzmann.github.io/_posts/2023-04-27-user-studies.md

 # The Curse of Performative User Studies

+_This essay will be published in an upcoming issue of [IEEE Computer Graphics & Applications](https://www.computer.org/csdl/magazine/cg)._

 Anyone who has spent enough time publishing some kind of artistic tools in computer graphics—even [in computer vision conferences](/2020/08/31/cvpr-graphics.html)—has probably gotten reviews that praised a paper's ideas and results, but required a user study.
 Or the reviewers didn't like the paper's methods or results, but still said the authors should add a user study.
 And so, maybe you added user studies to your next paper _solely_ because you believed reviewers would require it.